singlaanirudha/STATIC-TRAVEL-BLOG--TRAVEL-BUG-/README.md

  ## Hand code travel blog Website, Designed and Developed by Anirudha Singla ✌.

  PREVIEW -
- # You can see a live preview of the Website on - [www.travelbug.com](https://travel-bug-blog.netlify.app). (deployed using Git Hub Pages)
+ # You can see a live preview of the Website on - [www.travelbug.com](https://travel-bug-blog.netlify.app).

  **TECHNOLOGY USED**
  1. ***FRONT END-***